fictionco/fiction/@apps/factor/docs/getting-started/introduction.md

 Every day Factor powers some of the most powerful yet scaleable apps on the internet, it's modern architecture allows for simple caching and optimization which allows you to do more.

+## TL;DR - The Problem Factor Solves

+Building modern web apps is fraught with peril, and there are many pitfalls that can lay waste to your time, money, and sanity.

+Factor packages up hard earned insights into a system that helps you build fully featured, great looking apps (including websites) in record time and with less risk.
+Don't believe me?
+Read on...

 ## How Factor Is Different

 The first question people usually ask is, how is Factor different from everything else out there?